Fields of beautiful Tyler Roses |

 The 91st Texas Rose Festival had its kickoff event on January 4, 2024, at the Willow Brook Country Club.
 The Winter Gala included the announcement of the festival's 2024 theme and introduction of members of the court.

 Miss Frances “Franny” Olivia Faulconer was announced as the 91st Texas Rose Festival Queen.
 She was born and raised in Tyler, and is currently a sophomore at Baylor University in Waco.
-The theme of the 2024 Texas Rose Festival will be "Fanfare of Festivals".
+The theme of the 2024 Texas Rose Festival was "Fanfare of Festivals".

 The rose parade assembles at Front Street and Glenwood Boulevard, and then follows a route west on Front Street, through the East Texas State Fairgrounds and ends inside Rose Stadium.